davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 To conclude, the loss of a single node with this algorithm is usually just fine, but in cases like the above it can be catastrophic, bringing the entire system to a halt.
 So, this algorithm is not fault-tolerant.

+---

 ## Intermission

+If you have the time, this would be a good point to step away from your computer and think over the above.
+What went wrong with our two approaches above?
+Can you think of a way to fix either one?
+Or a different strategy entirely for implementing fault-tolerant consensus?

+Based on how long it took the field to come up with a working algorithm, I'm guessing you won't be able to find the solution in an afternoon walk through the woods.
+But thinking through a variety of approaches and seeing how they hit the same dead end will give you a better feel for the problem space, and set up for the next half of this article.

+Adieu, for now!
+Or, for the impatient, read on . . .

+---